-FDNS-1391 Special Topics in Foods, Nutrition and Wellness Studies (3-3-0).
+FDNS-1391 Special Topics Food & Nutrition Science

+(3-3-0).
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.

 FDNS-1447 Medical Nutrition Therapy III